-Reading Destructive Generation, I kept noticing that Jews were way over represented in the New Left.
-I’m just talking about the guys and gals with obviously Jewish names.
-If your name is Tov Schlomo I’m probably on safe ground assuming you are a member of The Tribe.
-Just looking at the Weathermen, it appears close to half the founding members were Jews.
+If you read Destructive Generation, something that leaps off the page is the fact that Jews are wildly over-represented in radical politics.
+Just looking at the Weathermen, about half the founding members were Jews.
 Huey Newton and the Black Panthers were largely brought to life and sustained by Jews in California.
 Of course, communism in America was very Jewish.
 You don’t have to be Kevin McDonald to notice that Jews have an outsized influence on American radicalism.

 Most American Jews sincerely believe that their liberalism, together with their commitment to the Democratic Party as its main political vehicle, stems from the teachings of Judaism and reflects the heritage of “Jewish values.”
 But if this theory were valid, the Orthodox would be the most liberal sector of the Jewish community.
 After all, it is they who are most familiar with the Jewish religious tradition and who shape their lives around its commandments.